anabiancachiricu/MatrixSnakegame/README.md

 - Settings
 - How to play
 Each of them contains also a submenu.
+The values for Brightness for LCD, for matrix, names and highscores are stored in EEPROM.

 ## Highscores
 Displays the first 3 highscores and the names of the players that reached them.
 It also has a back button, to go to main menu.
+The values are stored in EEPROM.

 ## About
 Displays information about the game: